SelfTaughtCoder78704/new_page_thesis/README.md

   elsif answer == "3"
     puts "What is the name of the javascript component?" component_name = gets.chomp
-    puts "Paste your javascript in then hit ENTER twice." code = multi_gets
+    puts "If Minified Code: Paste your javascript in then hit ENTER twice.
+Else hit ENTER twice to skip." code = multi_gets
     new_javascript_component(component_name, code)
   elsif answer == "4"